in Rancho Mirage, CA

 Cost of Tummy Tuck

 The typical price range of a tummy tuck is $7500 – $9000.
 We offer CareCredit financing options as well.
 For more specific information, schedule your free consultation today!

 Abdominoplasty is major surgery, so it entails all of the risks involved with that: swelling/bruising, bleeding, poor wound healing, infection, reaction to anesthesia, and others.
 Complications are unlikely when the surgical patient is appropriate for the procedure.

-Contact Lombardo Cosmetic Surgery in Rancho Mirage today to learn more about the tummy tuck procedure where we serve greater Palm Springs & Palm Desert areas.
+Contact Lombardo Cosmetic Surgery in Rancho Mirage, CA today to learn more about the tummy tuck procedure where we serve greater Palm Springs & Palm Desert areas.